 Permission to use a meeting room does not imply Library endorsement of the aims, policies, or activities of any group or organization.
-No advertisement or announcement implying such endorsement will be permitted.
+No advertisement or announcement implying such endorsement will be permitted; advertisements may not include the Library’s logo and must include the following disclaimer: “This event is not sponsored or endorsed by the Pitkin County Library.
+For more information, please contact [insert your organization’s contact information].
+Access to meeting rooms is a service of Pitkin County Library.”
 Groups using Library meeting rooms must indicate the sponsoring organization on all publicity materials.

 Permission to use a meeting room is revocable and does not constitute a lease.

-Social events not sponsored in whole or in part by the Library are not permitted; nor are private parties or receptions.
+Social events not sponsored in whole or in part by the Library or Pitkin County are not permitted, nor are private parties or receptions.
 Examples of such excluded events are birthday parties or wedding receptions.

-Government and non-profit groups may only charge reasonable admission fees or request donations, or sell merchandise, upon the prior approval of the County Librarian or designee.
+Government and non-profit groups may only charge reasonable admission fees, request donations, or sell merchandise upon the prior approval of the Library Director or designee.
+Nonprofit groups may be asked to supply a 501 c3.

-Permission to use a meeting room will not be granted to commercial groups to sell any material or service or promote future sales.
+Commercial groups will not be granted permission to use a meeting room to sell any material or service or promote future sales.
 Commercial groups allowed to use a meeting room shall be limited to those doing business in Pitkin County.

 The Library reserves the right for staff to attend any meeting held in its facility.

-The Library reserves the right to deny applications for any use that is potentially disruptive, or that may pose a threat to the health and community welfare.
-This is based on the availability of space, the number of users as specified in the application, the potential for disruption of library operations, potential health hazards, security threats, or frequency of use.
+The Library reserves the right to deny applications for any use that is potentially disruptive, or that may pose a threat to the health and welfare of the community.
+Denial of applications is based on the availability of space, the number of users as specified in the application, the potential for disruption of library operations, potential health hazards, security threats, or frequency of use.
 The Library reserves the right to deny use of its meeting room to any group that violates, or has in the past violated, the Library’s policies.

 The Library reserves the right to terminate a meeting in progress if library staff deem the meeting to be disruptive to library operations or a violation of this meeting room policy.